neuralmagic/sparseml/src/sparseml/transformers/sparsification/obcq/readme.md

 ```
 Repeat the above on other tasks such as `truthfulqa-mc`, `winogrande`, and `drop`.
 ## <a name="export"> How to Export the One-shot Model</a>
 Once you are certain the model is performing as expected, you can export it for inference.
 The `export.py` file provides the functions for doing this.
-Running the command below creates a `deployment` directory containing all the artifacts that are needed for running the model using DeepSparse.
+Running the command below creates a `deployment` directory containing all the artifacts that are needed for inference with DeepSparse.

 ```bash
 python sparseml/src/sparseml/transformers/sparsification/obcq/export.py --task text-generation --model_path obcq_deployment